 For more information, check out my complete travel guide to the Perhentian Islands for more on what to see and do.

-If you’re not sure how to start planning your vacation to any one of these destinations, send me an e-mail or visit my getting started page which has tips on how to book cheap flights, hotels, and find travel deals so you can get to these dream islands quicker.
+And if you want to continue finding other places to travel, visit my getting started page which has tips on how to book cheap flights, hotels, and find travel deals so you can get to your dream island quicker.